 The products page shows the compounds as well, but no properties.
 It is our task to define the product properties.

 Let's set up the calculations.
 Go to the calculations worksheet.
 Enter the following column headers: T/[K] in B1, f/[mol/s] in C1, h/[j/mol] in D1 and H/[j/s] in E1.
 In A2, enter =feeds!A3.
 In B2, enter =feeds!B3.
 In C2, enter =feeds!E3.
 In D2, enter =feeds!D3.
 In E2, enter =C2*D2.
 Then copy A2:E2 to A3:E3:

 Next, the heat required to cool down the hot stream and heat up the cold stream to the same temperature is calculated.
 The temperature for which these heats are the same, is the limiting temperature.

 In A6, enter limiting temperature.
 In B6, enter 500; this will be our very first initial guess.
 In A7, enter Cold outlet limit.
 In B7, enter =B6.
 In C7, enter =C2.
 To calculate the heat of the inlet stream at these conditions, place the cursor in D7, and click Overall Property on the Unit Operation ribbon.
 For Composition, click the Pick button, and select composition in the feeds workheet, at feeds!$F$3:$G$3.
 Click OK.
 Leave the default "temperature" and "pressure" as the equilibrium conditions.
 For the value of temperature, click the Pick button, and select B7.
 Click OK.
-For the value of temperature, click the Pick button, and select pressure in the feeds workheet, at feeds!$C$3.
+For the value of pressure, click the Pick button, and select pressure in the feeds workheet, at feeds!$C$3.
 Click OK.
 The overall property to calculate is "enthalpy", select it, and click OK: